-The financial results show a 22 percent improvement in visitation, with hotel occupancy up from 35 percent to 60 percent, and a 50 percent reduction in EBITDA losses compared to the previous year.
+The financial results show a 22 per cent improvement in visitation.
+Occupancy at the Lapita Hotel up from 35 per cent to 60 per cent, whole there was a 50 per cent reduction in EBITDA losses compared to the previous year.

-- Approximately 10-12 rides will be added to Motiongate and Bollywood, while the former will introduce thrill rides.
+- Approximately 10 to 12 rides will be added to Motiongate and Bollywood, including thrill rides at the former.

 - Remaining rides will be used and refreshed for future destination enhancement.